top of page

 Excerpt from my novel in progress - "Whisked Away"

 "Whisked Away" is my current novel in progress.
 It's still a ways from publishing, but I'd love to get some feedback.
 I would love your feedback so please feel free to leave a comment below in the comments box, if you have enjoyed the excerpt or have thoughts you'd like to share.
 Comments will require a name and an email address (this is hidden from other readers's view) and is not a subscription.
-If you would be interested in receiving updates about the novels progress, or y
+If you would be interested in receiving updates about the novel's progress, or

 SonyaMonty

-Nov 1710 min read
+Nov 17, 202510 min read

 Sourdough Fruit Loaf - a taste of rich fruit cake any day of the year.